“For without you, what am I to myself but the leader of my own destruction?” The Confessions of St Augustine, IV.i.8

 “Man’s capacity for love depends on his willingness consciously to seek a good together with others, and to subordinate himself to that good for the sake of others.”
 Karol Wojtyla [Saint John Paul II], Love & Responsibility)

-Sex makes all that “getting to know you” stuff kind of beside the point and uninspiring.
-After you’ve been to the mountaintop (if I can use a lame cliché), wandering around in the relationship foothills doesn’t seem quite so exciting.
-But the foothills (to continue with the lame cliché) are what support the mountain.
+Sex makes all that getting to know you stuff kind of beside the point and uninspiring.
+But it’s precisely the building of trust, friendship, and self-giving love that lays the solid foundation that a lasting relationship requires.
 Without them, it will all just crumble.
 It took me a long time to learn that, and I’m still learning it.
 I still have a hard time knowing what I should feel, what I should do, and how I should act in a loving relationship.
 That is the true and lasting consequence of my unchaste life.
-But I’m learning—slowly but surely—and I finally understand that desire is important for love; it just can’t be the end of it.
+Sin leaves scars that must heal, and some that don’t.
+But I’m learning — slowly but surely — and I finally understand that desire is important for love; it just can’t be the end of it.

 “For because He himself has suffered and been tempted, He is able to help those who are tempted.”
 (Hebrews 2:18)

-With God’s grace, I am now sex free for the first time in my adult life.
-That is a very sad thing to say for a man who’s almost 47, but it’s also profoundly comforting.
-I won’t say that sexual thoughts never occur to me (they do), but now I understand that those feelings are simply natural bodily desires and they do not control me; with God’s grace, I control them.
+With God’s grace, I now live a chaste life for the first time in my life.
+That’s a very sad thing to say for a man who’s almost 47, but it’s also profoundly comforting.
+I won’t say that sexual thoughts never occur to me (they do, I’m a man after all), but now I understand that those feelings are simply natural bodily desires that do not control me. with God’s grace, I control them.
 You can’t imagine how good that feels.

 Image: “Worship” by spaceamoeba / https://flic.kr/p/3iV1P7